KarthikNA/Prediction-of-Hard-Drive-Failure/README.md

 </p>

-Table 3 shows results of the Random Forest Classifier on the testing dataset.
+We can see in Table 3 below the improved results after parameter tuning of the Random Forest Classifier on the testing dataset.

 ##### Table 3 :  Random Forest results on testing dataset post parameter tuning